Mati365/under-control/README.md

 </div>

 <p align='center'>
   Are you losing sanity every time you need to make a form?
 Are you tired enough of all antipatterns and cursed React frameworks?
 Screw that!
-Treat all forms and inputs as a recursive composable controls! **under-control** is a lightweight alternative to libraries such as **react-hook-form**, **formik**, **react-ts-form**, which, unlike them, allows you to turn your components into controllable controls.
+Treat all forms and inputs as a recursive composable controls! <b>under-control</b> is a lightweight alternative to libraries such as <b>react-hook-form</b>, <b>formik</b>, <b>react-ts-form</b>, which, unlike them, allows you to turn your components into controllable controls.
 </p>

 ![Object type check example](assets/examples/type-check-object.png 'Type check object with array')